microsoft/dynamics365-customerservice-wem-samples/doc/3rdPartyIntegration/Export/Realtime/readme.md

    az functionapp deployment source config-zip -g <resource-group-name> -n <function-app-name> --src "<path-to-zip-file>"
    ```

-   Here, the `resource-group-name` should be the same name that you entered in the bicep template when creating the Azure resources.
-The `function-app-name` can be found by navigating to the resource group in the [Azure Portal](https://portal.azure.com). *Be sure to enclose the `path-to-zip-file` with double quotes, incase your path has spaces in it*.
+   Here, the **resource-group-name** should be the same name that you entered in the bicep template when creating the Azure resources.
+The **function-app-name** is found by navigating to the resource group in the [Azure Portal](https://portal.azure.com). *Be sure to enclose the **path-to-zip-file** with double quotes, in case your path has spaces in it*.

 After the deployment completes successfully, your function app runs in the cloud.